benearnthof/MLPapers/Classic Papers/The Hardware Lottery.md

 General purpose computers are ill suited for matrix multiplication operations.
 The need for parallelism in neural architectures was pointed out early in works like [[Parallel Models of Associative Memory]] and [[Parallel Distributed Processing]]

-The contrast between the 2012 paper on [[Building High-level Features]] and the 2013 paper [[Deep Learnign with COTS HPC systems]], the former using 16000 CPUs, the latter only two CPU cores and four GPUs is striking.
+The contrast between the 2012 paper on [[Building High-level Features]] and the 2013 paper [[Deep Learning with COTS HPC systems]], the former using 16000 CPUs, the latter only two CPU cores and four GPUs is striking.

 **Software lotteries**
 Lisp and prolog were replaced by frameworks like Torch, Caffe, Theano, pytorch, etc.